 Snorkel directly from one of only seven pink sand beaches in the world.
 Crystal-clear water with coral gardens metres from shore.
 Lunch served on the boat or as a beach setup (depending on operator).
 The pink coloration comes from microscopic red coral organisms mixed with white sand.

 Snorkel with oceanic manta rays at Manta Point (conditions permitting) or visit the surreal floating sandbar of Taka Makassar.
 Your guide assesses ocean conditions and directs the speedboat to whichever site offers the best experience on that day.
-Both are unforgettable highlights.
+Both are exceptional highlights.

 Scenic return journey with potential stop at Kalong Island (bat migration) if timing allows.
 Arrive back at Labuan Bajo Marina before sunset.
 Transfer to your hotel arranged on request.